 Finding a care solution for a loved one can be a difficult road to travel, many times with lots of bumps along the way.
-In this blog, Gina documents the challenges she often faces as the Director of Aware Senior Care.
+In this case study, Gina Murray documents the challenges she faced in helping a stroke victim recover and return to normalcy.

 By Gina Murray, Co-Founder and Director of Aware Senior Care